gilesp1729/LoftyCAD/README.md

 - Multi-material slicing
 - Directly control and print to a USB, serial or Octoprint connected printer
 - Repairing imported triangle meshes
-- Allow manipulation of triangle meshes: smooth extrusion, refinement, surface fitting, and more
-- Tubing (copying sections and lofting)

 # Installing LoftyCAD from the prebuilt installer
-Unzip the zip in the Installer directory, to any directory on the Windows system (c:\Program Files (x86) is the standard place for 32-bit programs).
+Unzip the zip in the Installer directory, to any directory on the Windows system (C:\Program Files (x86) is the standard place for 32-bit programs).
 The install.bat file will do this (run as administrator!), register the file associations, and create a desktop link.

 # Building LoftyCAD
 LoftyCAD uses the excellent CGAL computational geometry library to merge and intersect triangle meshes.